-The potential impact of the climate crisis is clearly of concern.
 We want to ensure we are well-positioned to weather the impact by continuing to monitor and deepen our understanding of the inter-related and complex nature of climate risks we are facing.
+Starting in 2022, we commenced work with consultants to understand the high-level physical and transitional climate-risks for the group in the next decade, to align with our actions set out in Vision 2030.
+On physical risks, we focused our assessment first on acute physical risks which are extreme weather events, as those require our urgent attention.
+In the coming year, we plan to conduct more in-depth climate risk assessment, which will enable us to estimate the potential financial impact and develop actionable mitigation plan for our assets, based on the projected likelihood and severity of such climate hazards.

-In 2022, we commenced work with consultants on quantifying our climate-related physical risks using scenario analysis at the property-level.
-Based on the assessment, we intend to embed preventative measures to address climate risks at all areas of our operations, and begin adaptation measures to improve resilience for the future.
-We also embarked on our journey to map out Scope 3 emissions across our entire value chain, so we can set more holistic science-based carbon reduction targets which account for our own footprint and the activities of our business partners, suppliers, contractors and employees.
-More details of our approach can be read on page 53 of the Corporate Responsibility and Sustainability Report 2022, which references the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+We are exploring further reduction opportunities for our Scope 1 and Scope 2 emissions, such as improving our energy efficiency with equipment upgrades, and the use of renewable energy certificates (RECs) to accelerate the progress on markets with limited renewables options available.
+We are developing a roadmap to ensure our reduction progress is in line with science-based carbon reduction targets.
+We also embarked on our journey to map out Scope 3 emissions across our entire value chain, so we can set comprehensive reduction targets that account for not only our own footprint but also the activities of our business partners, suppliers, contractors and employees.
+More details of our approach, assessment results and mitigation measures can be read on p.68 of the 2023 Corporate and Responsibility Report, which references the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).